Why Ignoring Warning Signs Costs $40K: The Prevention Mistake That Destroys 6 Months of Progress

 Timeline B - Act on the signal at Week 3:

-The gap: Week 30 in Timeline B = $55K with strong relationships.
-Timeline A = $40K with 6 months of damage.
-That’s $15K monthly revenue gap plus $40K avoided disaster = $55K total value from the single decision to act at Week 3.
+The gap: by Week 30, Timeline B is at $55K with strong relationships, while Timeline A is at $40K with six months of damage.
+That’s a $15K monthly revenue gap plus $40K in avoided disaster, for $55K in total value from the single decision to act at Week 3.

 Which future do you want?
-The choice is whether you run the 48-hour protocol when you first notice the signal.
+It comes down to whether you run the 48-hour protocol when you first notice the signal.

 Before any signal enters the yellow zone, define your rollback triggers so that avoidance can’t rationalize delay: